Legoless/AuthKit/README.md

   - ...
 - Request logined user details for each service.
 - Dynamic and customizable user interface for logging in into each service.
-- Completely extensible clients and UI customizations.
+- Completely extensible clients and UI.
 - **A single, simple API to work with every service.**

 # Install